-In order to qualify for life insurance, you will have to go through a health underwriting process.
+In order to qualify for life insurance, some companies will require you to go through a health underwriting process.

-Typically, the companies that offer the lowest rates will require a medical exam and possibly even a blood/urine test.
+In the past, the companies that offered the lowest rates would require a medical exam and possibly even a blood/urine test.

 For most companies, the tests they require are based on the applicant’s age and the amount of coverage requested.